 Cellular and Gene Therapy

-The Gene Therapy Program within the Division of Pediatric Blood and Marrow Transplant & Cellular Therapy at the University of Minnesota spans basic science research to clinical standard of care.
+The Gene Therapy Program within the Division of Pediatric Blood and Marrow Transplantation & Cellular Therapy at the University of Minnesota spans basic science research to clinical standard of care.
 We are one of limited sites worldwide to participate in exciting new clinical trials investigating gene therapy as an alternative to allogeneic transplantation.
 Ultimately, our focus is to develop more effective, safer treatments for cancer and other life-threatening diseases, including inherited disorders.
 The hope is that this approach will be safer and possibly more effective than transplantation using cells from another donor.

 The Gene Therapy Program is composed of scientists who are developing the cutting edge gene therapies and the clinical team including physicians, nurses and others who care for the patients treated with genetically modified cell therapies.
 The clinical care team includes experts in the use of gene-modified immune cells to treat cancer and blood-forming stem cells to treat various rare genetic diseases, like immune deficiencies, sickle cell disease, thalassemia, Fanconi anemia, leukodystrophies and other lysosomal disorders.

 Giving Hope to Families and Patients

 Our experience, research and technology lead to success and renewed hope for thousands of patients all over the world.
 Treatment with BMT&CT can offer the chance for a cure to some children who have a life-threatening disease.
 However, these treatments involve a long and intense process often moving families away from family, friends and work.
 We will help you, your child, and family cope by understanding what to expect at each juncture of the process, getting needs met during this stressful time, and leaning on support groups available to families.
 When a child gets a transplant through our Center, that child will maintain a relationship with the Center for life.